NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 Construction sets do not have to be complete sets.
 For example, you can have a construction set assigned to a story that has only an exterior wall.
 For the rest of the surface types, constructions will be inherited from the building object.

+   <iframe width="640" height="360" src="http://www.youtube.com/embed/8KdVvBds_30" frameborder="0" allowfullscreen></iframe>

+  *Above: This video shows you how to obtain construction and material objects from the Building Component Library and load them into your current model.*

 __Constructions__

 The Constructions subtab lists construction objects that are in your model.
 You can drag additional constructions here from the library.
 Constructions download using the Online BCL window will appear in the library with a “BCL” flag.